greenpeace/planet4-gpea-plugin-blocks/README.md

 ## How to develop a new block you ask?

 1. Create a new controller class that extends Controller inside directory _classes/controller/blocks_.
-The class name should follow naming convention: GPNL_**Blockname**_Controller and its file name should be class-**blockname**-controller.php.
+The class name should follow naming convention: GPEA_**Blockname**_Controller and its file name should be class-**blockname**-controller.php.

 2. Implement its parent's class two abstract methods:
 * In method **prepare_fields()** you need to define the blocks fields
 * In method **prepare_template()** you need to prepare them for rendering.

 3. Create the template file that will be used to render your block inside directory _includes/blocks_.
-If the name of the file is gpnl_**blockname**.twig then you need to set the BLOCK_NAME constant as gpnl_**'blockname'**
+If the name of the file is gpea_**blockname**.twig then you need to set the BLOCK_NAME constant as gpea_**'blockname'**

-4. Add your new class name to the array that the `P4BLBKS\Loader` function takes as an argument in `planet4-gpnl-blocks.php`.
+4. Add your new class name to the array that the `P4BLBKS\Loader` function takes as an argument in `planet4-gpea-blocks.php`.

 5. Finally, before committing do `composer update --no-dev && composer dump-autoload --optimize` in order to add your new class to composer's autoload.